Stocks May Be "Melting Up" – but We Can’t Get Careless

 Get Ready for More Gains

-I anticipate that the stock market will continue to meander higher in the coming weeks and months, fueled by an early January effect.
-And I look for fundamentally superior stocks – like the ones I recommend in Accelerated Profits – to lead the market higher.
+I anticipate that the stock market will continue to meander higher in the coming weeks and months, fueled by an early January effect… and the other two catalysts we talked about.
+And I look for fundamentally superior stocks – like the ones I recommend in my elite-level Accelerated Profits service– to lead the market higher.

 Case in point: Paymentus Holdings, Inc. (PAY).
-The company reported quarterly results after the market closed on Tuesday that crushed analysts’ earnings and revenue estimates.
+The company, which I recommended to my paid-up Accelerated members back in March, reported quarterly results after the market closed on Tuesday that crushed analysts’ earnings and revenue estimates.

 For the third quarter, the payments tech company reported earnings of $19.6 million, or $0.15 per share, and record revenue of $231.6 million.
 That represented 79.5% year-over-year earnings growth and 51.9% year-over-year revenue growth.

-Note: Editor’s Note: InvestorPlace Quant Specialist Louis Navellier has a legendary stock system that has helped him target stocks like Google, Apple, Nvidia, and Intel when they were trading for peanuts.